 4) Save Up to 34% on Gas Using Only This FREE Fuel-saving Device

 But wait!
 There’s actually one gas saving device that’s FREE and proven to work!

 Guess what it is.
 Everyone has it!

-You can waste hundreds of dollars a year if you drive like a rally champion.
+You are wasting hundreds of dollars a year if you drive like a rally champion.

 Would you like more cash in your pocket?
 Yes?
-Then begin to change your driving style.
+Then begin to change your driving style to save gas and $$$.

 Do eco driving.
 What’s eco driving?